lhalloran/KML2HEATMAP/readme.md

 - Python (tested with Python 3.6 via anaconda distribution)

 ## Included example files
-The subfolder `example_kml_files/` contains some kml files exported from a fitness tracking website (based on phone of GPS watch data).
+The subfolder `example_kml_files/` contains some kml files exported from a fitness tracking website (based on phone or GPS watch data).